 Since Bohemond was unmarried, eligible heiresses were being lined up for him.
 He decided to marry the most powerful woman of his time: Constance, daughter of the French king, Philip I. Meanwhile, he was recruiting men for his new crusade.
 His marital connection with the royal house of France, helped him gather a large number of men.

 With an army of 34000 men, Bohemond set out from Europe in October 1107.
 Despite the high expectations, the crusade against the Byzantine Empire went badly.
 The Byzantine Emperor Alexios I Komnenos knew about Norman tactics.
 When Bohemond’s troops arrived in Epirus, in south-western Balkans, Alexios refused to get drawn into a pitched battle.
-With the help of his Venetian allies, he cut off the supply lines of Bohemond’s troops and then allowed the siege to drag on.
-Famine and disease began to spread in Bohemond’s camp.
+With the help of his Venetian allies, he cut off the supply lines of Bohemond’s army and then allowed the siege to drag on.
+Bohemond’s camp was ravaged by disease and shortage of food.

 By 1108, the condition in Bohemond’s camp was desperate and he was forced to sue for peace.
 In her book of history, the Alexiad, Anna Komnene, the daughter of Emperor Alexios, gives details of the humiliating peace agreement that Bohemond was forced to sign in Diabolis (modern Albania).
-The agreement made Bohemond the liegeman of not only Alexios but also his son and heir John Komnenos.
-Humiliated by the crushing defeat, Bohemond never returned to Antioch.
+The agreement made Bohemond the liegeman of the emperor of the Byzantine Empire.
+Humiliated by the defeat, Bohemond never returned to Antioch.
 He died in Italy in 1111.